-The Department of Chemistry makes up a large part of the Center for Chemistry and Chemical Engineering, which is the largest organisation for teaching and research in chemistry in Scandinavia.
+The Department of Chemistry makes up an extensive part of the Center for Chemistry and Chemical Engineering, which is the largest organisation for teaching and research in chemistry in Scandinavia.
 The department includes divisions belonging to both the Faculty of Engineering (LTH) and Faculty of Science.
 Courses are given for students taking the programmes in Chemical Engineering, Biotechnology and Environmental Engineering.

 Applied Microbiology is concerned with studying and controlling processes in microorganisms (bacteria, yeasts, etc.).
 One of the aims is to make industrial fermentation processes more efficient and more environmentally safe, e.g. the production of ethanol from energy forests.
 Other areas of interest are microbiological research in food and biocatalysis of chemicals for the development of pharmaceuticals.

-Biotechnology involves the industrial use of living organisms, or parts of them, to produce food, pharmaceuticals or other products.
-Research at Lund is both broad and extensive.
-Important areas include biogas production from agricultural waste, the development of environmentally adapted chemicals, biological methods of treating environmental toxins, studies of enzymes produced by microorganisms that live under extreme conditions, the separation of biomolecules, genetic engineering, and the culture of microorganisms and control of biological processes.
+Biotechnology involves the industrial use of living organisms or parts of them, to produce food, pharmaceuticals or other products.
+Important areas include biogas production from agricultural waste, the development of environmentally adapted chemicals, biological methods of treating environmental toxins, studies of enzymes produced by microorganisms that live under extreme conditions, the separation of biomolecules, genetic engineering, the culture of microorganisms and control of biological processes.
 Molecular-biological studies are included in many of these areas of research.

 Polymer Science and Engineering

-Polymer Science and Engineering has resulted from combining the previous divisions for Materials Chemistry and Polymer Science and Engineering.
+Polymer Science and Engineering is a result of the combination between previous divisions of Materials Chemistry and Polymer Science and Engineering.
 In the field of materials chemistry, the relation between the structure and composition of various materials and their properties is being investigated.
 Research is mainly carried out on inorganic materials, but sometimes in combination with organic and biological materials.
-The aim is to develop new materials for nanoelectronics, catalysers and synthetic bone materials, for example.
+The aim is to develop new materials for e.g. nanoelectronics, catalysers and synthetic bone materials.

-In Polymer Science and Engineering, research is directed towards the study of the relations between polymer structures (long, chain-like molecules), their production, processing and their properties.
-Examples of this are investigations on new polymer materials for packaging, medical applications, as binders in paint, and for batteries and fuel cells.
+In Polymer Science and Engineering, research is directed towards the study of relations between polymer structures (long, chain-like molecules), their production, processing and their properties.
+Examples of this are investigations of new polymer materials for packaging, medical applications, as binders in paint, and for batteries and fuel cells.